njamesgeorge1223/Microbial-Diversity-Dashboard-with-Plotly/README.TECHNICAL.md

 ----

-The HTML file, microbialDiversityIndex.html, uses the Javascript file, microbialDiversityApp.js, and the jpeg image, microbialDiversityCultures.jpg, both found in the ./static/js folder.
+The HTML file, index.html, uses the Javascript file, microbialDiversityApp.js, the css file, microbialDiversityDashboardStyle.css, and the jpeg image, microbialDiversityCultures.jpg, all found in subfolders within the folder, /static.

 ----